Written on: 6 December 2021

 Here are our top tips for what to include:

 This is a place for you to briefly introduce yourself to an employer.
 Keep it short, sweet, and relevant to the kind of role you are looking for.
 Your personal statement should allow you to create a positive first impression that you can reinforce during an interview.

 List your most recent education first.
 Include the name of the institution, when you studied there, the qualification and the grade.
 If you haven’t received your GCSE results yet, you can put in predicted grades, but make sure this is clearly stated.

 Listing your key technical skills will show that you have real initiative and interest in your chosen field.
 Always be honest about your skill level.
 Employers aren’t looking for the finished article in an apprentice, so don’t be tempted to say you are an expert in HTML if you are really only a beginner.

-While technical skills can look great on a CV, employers also look out for human skills.
+While technical skills can look great on a CV, employers also look out for human skills, often called "soft skills."
 These are the attributes that make someone a great employee, and usually can’t be taught.
 You could include skills like time management, teamwork, creativity, communication and problem solving.

 Don’t worry if you haven’t had a job yet, as experience is not an entry requirement for apprenticeships.
 If you have done any volunteering or work experience while at school, this can also be used to fill out this section.

 Employers often look through hundreds of CVs, so you should try and make yours stand out from the crowd.
 Let your personality shine through by including some of your interests outside of work.
 Instead of saying you enjoy “socialising with friends”, try including something a bit different in order to catch the reader’s attention.

 If possible, include hobbies that show off your transferable skills.
 For example, being on a sports team demonstrates commitment and teamwork, and learning an instrument shows dedication and creativity.